 Marriage and Couples Therapy

-I believe that once couples recognize their negative relationship patterns they can begin to change how they communicate with each other.
-Couples yearn for a sense of togetherness and safety, and a relationship built on trust can be achieved where each person feels that they have been heard and understood.
+I believe that once couples recognize their negative relationship patterns, they can begin to change how they communicate with one another.
+Couples yearn for a sense of togetherness and safety, and a relationship built on trust can be achieved where each person feels heard and understood.

-Sometimes the path to get there can be a little messy, but through couples therapy communication can improve.
-When the bond between a couple is strengthened a happier, more thriving relationship is possible.
+Sometimes the path to get there can seem hopeless, but through couples therapy, communication and a renewed sense of commitment to the relationship can be achieved.
+When the bond between a couple is strengthened, a happier, more thriving relationship is possible.

 Here are some common warning signs that your relationship might be in trouble: